onflow/flow/flips/20201125-bip-44-multi-account.md

 Modified constants from BIP 44 include:

 The key index gap limit should be `5`.
-The account index gap limit should be `5`.
+The account index gap limit should be `2`.
+(The key index gap limit and account index gap limit are flexible.
+Developers should use their best judgement when choosing a key index gap limit or account index gap limit.)

 The prescribed account discovery procedure is as follows: